EZFill Holdings Inc. (EZFL) Shares Rise Despite Market Challenges - News Heater

 Conclusion

 In conclusion, EZFill Holdings Inc. (EZFL) has had a better performance lately.
 Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
-It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.
+It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.